 Sleep cycles occur in 4-hour patterns; for the first 2 hours, the brain waves begin to gradually slow to a deep sleep, over the next 2 hours the brain waves begin to activate and a lighter sleep phase is begun.
 During this stage dreams take place.
 After these 4 hours, the cycle begins again.
 By waking up after 6 hours, the brain is forced out of a deep sleep, making it more difficult to waken, as well as shorting the deeper rejuvenation phase of sleep.
 By depriving the body of a good 8-hour sleep you are more likely to be low in energy during the day, and you are more likely to nap.

 When sleeping at night, it is important to be comfortable.
 Any slight discomfort can lead to hours of unnecessary wakefulness.

-- Ensure you pyjamas are comfortable and cozy.
+- Ensure your pyjamas are comfortable and cosy.

 - Keep yourself warm.